 Webconn honors complaints of alleged copyright infringement as per the Digital Millennium Copyright Act (DMCA).
 Our policies and guidelines related to compliance with the DMCA are included below.

-Complaints must be filed by sending an email to admin -AT- Webconn.com.
+Complaints must be filed by email to admin -AT- Webconn.com.

-All complaints, regardless of how they are submitted, must include the following: a sufficient amount of contact information (including a working phone number), reasonably sufficient and specific information about the alleged violation, correct formatting per DMCA requirements (detailed below).
+Regardless of how they are submitted, all complaints must include the following: a sufficient amount of contact information (including a working phone number), reasonably sufficient and specific information about the alleged violation, and correct formatting per DMCA requirements (detailed below).

-The form of notice specified below is consistent with the form suggested by the United States Digital Millennium Copyright Act (the full text of which can be found here: www.copyright.gov).
+The notice specified below is consistent with the form suggested by the United States Digital Millennium Copyright Act (the full text of which can be found here: www.copyright.gov).

 To ensure that we process your request as quickly as possible, include all of the following:

-Identification of the material claimed to be infringing and information sufficient to permit us to locate the material.
-Providing URLs in the body of an email is the best way to help us locate content quickly.
+- Identification of the material claimed to be infringing and information sufficient to permit us to locate the material.
+Providing URLs in the body of an email is the best way to help us find content quickly.
 It is not sufficient to state “all infringing material.”
-The DMCA requires your notices to include all URLs that contain the infringing material.
+The DMCA requires your notices to include all infringing material URLs.

 Notices and Counter-claims

 Webconn may document the cases of copyright infringement upon which we act.
-As with all legal notices, a copy of the notice will be made available to the public and/or sent to third parties who may make it available to the public.
+As with all legal notices, a copy of the notice will be made available to the public and/or sent to third parties who may make it available.